Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The pine needle is the leaf of a pine tree.
 This needle-shaped leaf is found in all species of the Pinaceae family, and its arrangement is very recognizable.
 It’s no wonder why many real Christmas trees are made from pine; even the artificial trees are made to mimic their design.
 Not only are they beautiful, but they are also easy to decorate.

-Pine needs pose a significant threat to our companion animals.
+Pine needles may pose a certain risk to our companion animals.
 If you have a pine tree in your home or yard, or you are thinking of purchasing a real Christmas tree made of pine, you must understand the risks and alternatives available.

 Pine Needle